hyosung11/Launch-School/Courses/journal.md

 10:29 Got confused on coderpad solving a problem.

 11:43 Alex called me and told me I need to get rid of my written assessment answers in GitHub.

+12:23 I got sidetracked by adding to my `.gitignore` file.